FA2021-K1/BuoyAP/README.md

 If it is giving problems, extract the .gz file and flash the .img file.
 Also delete the Android and LOST.DIR folder from the system-boot folder.
 Will fix that in the later release.<br/><br/>

-Also, if you want to ssh it, use LAN.
-Because Wifi will not work as it is being used for AP mode.
-(Password: raspberry)
+Also, if you want to ssh it, use BuoyAP access point.
+(Password: raspberry, username: ubuntu)

 path to file: /etc/netplan/10-my-config.yaml